sun-xinh/ATAC_CLL/README.md

 This repository contains resources and instructions for performing ATAC-seq analysis on Chronic Lymphocytic Leukemia (CLL) samples using the Terra platform.

 ## Overview

 ATAC-seq analysis on Chronic Lymphocytic Leukemia (CLL) samples using the Terra platform.

 ## Contents

-### Data Folder
+### `Data` Folder

 The `data` folder contains a TSV file formatted for upload into the Terra platform.
 This file includes the necessary metadata and paths to the input data for the workflow.

-### JSON Folder
+### `JSON` Folder

 Due to the limitations of the WDL (Workflow Description Language) used in this project, variables cannot be dynamically assigned as inputs.
-Therefore, we have created eight JSON files, one for each sample.
+Therefore, we have created eight JSON files in `json` foler, one for each sample.

 ### How to Use